Baodiao movement

-Baodiao movement (保钓运动 (保釣運動, Defend the Diaoyu Islands movement)) is a social movement originating among Republic of China students in the United States in the 1970s, and more recently expressed in China that asserts Chinese sovereignty over the Senkaku/Diaoyu/Tiaoyutai Islands.
+Baodiao movement (保钓运动 (保釣運動, Defend the Diaoyu Islands movement)) is a social movement originating among Republic of China students in the United States in the 1970s, and more recently expressed in China that asserts sovereignty over the Senkaku Islands.
 The territorial right to the islands is disputed among China, Taiwan, and Japan.
 Action Committee for Defending the Diaoyu Islands and China Federation for Defending the Diaoyu Islands are the main representative organizations in the movement.

 Political context

-The Senkaku/Diaoyu/Tiaoyutai Islands are located northeast of Taiwan and southwest of Okinawa in the East China Sea.
+The Senkaku Islands are located northeast of Taiwan and southwest of Okinawa in the East China Sea.
 They are a group of uninhabited coral islets and historically, they had not been the subject of significant claims.

 In the 1950s and the 1960s, the United States used them for military exercises.
 Oil and gas reserves were discovered beneath the islands.
 In 1971, the United States proposed to "return" the islands to Japan.

 The islands have been claimed since the late 1960s by the Republic of China, which views them as part of the city of Toucheng in Yilan County, as well as by the People's Republic of China, which claims them as part of Taiwan province.
 Protests occurred in the early 1970s, particularly among ROC students in the United States, where protests were not as tightly controlled as in Taiwan.
 Though put on hold between 1978 and 1996 following the signing of a Chinese-Japanese diplomatic accord, the conflict was re-ignited when the "Nihon Seinensha" (Federation of Japanese Youth), a movement attached to the major Yakuza group Sumiyoshi-kai, built a lighthouse on the northernmost Senkaku island.

 Administratively, they depend on the city of Ishigaki, on the island of the same name, in Okinawa Prefecture.
 Geographically, they are a part of the Sakishima Islands archipelago - along with the Yaeyama Islands and Miyako Islands (further to the south) - and the larger Ryukyu Islands.

 The Baodiao movement developed during a shift in international relations involving the United States, the Republic of China on Taiwan, and the People's Republic of China.
 The Republic of China lost China's seat in the United Nations to the People's Republic of China.
 The United States and the People's Republic of China were taking initial steps towards the establishment of diplomatic relations.